Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/AudioCodec/Class AudioCodec.rst

 NA

 .. note :: Only use this function if additional gain is required after using setADCGain function.
-    “AudioCodec.h” must be included to use the class function.
+    "AudioCodec.h" must be included to use the class function.

 **AudioCodec::setADCGain**
 --------------------------